Effective Oct. 6, 2014: See Standing Order Re: Proper Courthouse for Filing Small Claims and Civil Actions

 For information on the difference between civil and small claims cases, review the comparison table in the Small Claims Self-Help section of this website.

 For information on Complex Civil Litigation E-Filing, visit our E-Filing website.

-Calendar and case information for Civil cases (as well as other case types) is available from the Court's Case Info website .
+Calendar and case information for Civil cases (as well as other case types) is available from the Court's Case Information Portal .

 Civil Court cases are divided into sections, depending on how much they’re worth.